ymajik/kali-packer-vagrant/README.md

 list as an exhaustive resource.
 The [Makefile](Makefile) will alert you to any missing dependencies.

+### First Time Here?

+When you create a VM image for the first time, Packer will need to download the Kali ISO file (approx. 3GB).
+Depending on your Internet connection speed, this can take up to an hour.
+Once this is finished, a ``packer_cache`` directory exists in this project that holds the downloaded ISO file.
+If you do not delete this directory (or the file) Packer will not have to redownload it and the imaging process will be faster.

 ## Contributing

 1. [Fork](https://help.github.com/articles/fork-a-repo/) the repository.